cavalab/brush/README.md

 ### Python

 The tests are run by calling pytest from the root directory.
+You may need to install brush with `pip install '.[test]'` to install all required dependencies

 ```bash
 pytest